Floor Conveyors

 - Troubleshooting

-- Movements are controlled manually using the controls
+- Movements are performed manually via operating controls

-- usually in single-press mode, i.e., only when the button is pressed
+- typically in jog mode, meaning only when the button is pressed

 Safety Instructions

-Floor conveyors have moving parts and potential hazards.
-Therefore, the following rules must be followed:
+Floor conveyors have moving parts and potential hazard points.
+Therefore, the following rules must be observed:

-- Protective covers and grilles must not be removed or bypassed.
+- Protective covers and guards must not be removed or bypassed.

 - Emergency stop devices must be accessible at all times.